Brazil travel advice

 Police operations

-Armed clashes and shootouts between police forces and alleged criminals regularly occur in vulnerable neighbourhoods.
+Armed clashes and shootouts between security forces and alleged criminals regularly occur in vulnerable neighbourhoods.
 Police operations have led to retaliation by criminal gangs.
-Vulnerable neighbourhoods are located across major cities, as a result, there is an ongoing risk of violence spilling over to neighbouring areas, including affluent neighbourhoods and tourist destinations.
-There have been incidents of injuries and deaths as a result of stray bullets near, and in, vulnerable neighbourhoods.
+Vulnerable neighbourhoods are located across major cities.
+As a result, there is risk of violence spilling over to neighbouring areas, including affluent neighbourhoods and tourist destinations.
+There have been casualties as a result of stray bullets in and near vulnerable neighbourhoods.

 Fraud